 Learn more about the various groups of people that are vital to the success of the Honors Program.
 This page serves as a comprehensive list of all those you may need to contact during your time in the Program.

 For general inquiries contact us at 319-335-1681 | firstname.lastname@example.org or schedule an appointment with a team member below.

 Office Hours (443 BHC): Mondays from 3-5 PM via Zoom or by appointment.

-As the Interim Director, Dr. Hill works on enhancing and supporting educational experiences for honors students through curriculum, experiential learning, academic advisement, and community development.
+As the Associate Director, Dr. Hill works on enhancing and supporting educational experiences for honors students through curriculum, experiential learning, academic advisement, and community development.
 Her research addresses twice-exceptional college students (gifted college students living with mental health issues) and how universities can better support these individuals through staff, faculty, advisement, and programming.